braazaareer/writeup/reverse_engineering/L3akCTF_2025/Alpha/Write_up.md

 ## 5. Deobfuscating the Arithmetic

 The challenge's next layer of defense is arithmetically obfuscated functions.
 By analyzing the functions called from the decrypted code (e.g., `FUN_0010164a`, `FUN_001016c8`, `FUN_0010153b`), we can determine their true purpose.
-> I searched GEDRA to find similar jobs
+> I search in ghidra to find similar functions

 * `FUN_0010164a`: **Obfuscated OR**.
 It iterates through the bits of its inputs, effectively calculating `(a + b) - (a * b)`, which is a bitwise way to compute `a | b`.
 * `FUN_001016c8`: **Obfuscated XOR**.
 It reconstructs the result bit by bit.
 The logic simplifies to `a ^ b`.